system-zero/system-zero/data/docs/la.md

     be negative.
 Array indices are starting from zero, and -1 denotes the last item in the array.

-# Maps or Tables (this is a hybrid type, similar to associative arrays and structures)
+# Maps (this is a hybrid type, similar to associative arrays and structures,
+  and almost similar to json format).

   # Map Declaration

   var m = {}  # empty container

   var mm = {
-    "one" = 1,
+    "one" : 1,
-    "two" = "string",
+    "two" : "string",
-    "1"   = 1,
+    "1"   : 1,
-    "fn"  = func (x) { return this.one * x },
+    "fn"  : func (x) { return this.one * x },
-    private "privatevar" = "accessible only by the members of the map" }
+    private privatevar : "accessible only by the members of the map" }

+  - the `this` keyword is being used from the members of the map and provide access to the other fields.

-  - keys can be only string types and may start with a digit or an underscore
+  - keys are valid string identifiers and may start with a digit or an underscore

   # Accessing maps